DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - At the end of a room AFTER you clear it
 - In pre-determined places like the upgrade room

 This is *boring and limited*.
 It also begs the question, "Why do portals only spawn in these places?"
-I don't think we have a real reason for it (other than it being easy to implement at the time).
+I don't think we have a real reason for it (other than it being easy to implement at the time I was making the dialogue stuff).

 #### New Portal Spawn Opportunities